 Liz is a member of the Public Policy Committee for Lurie Children’s Hospital in Chicago.
 She serves on the Leadership Council for the Impact Center, a leadership and mentoring non-profit.
-Additionally, she is on the selection panel for the White House Fellow’s Program and is a member of Northwestern University’s Council of 100.
+Additionally, she served on the selection panel for the White House Fellow’s Program and is a member of Northwestern University’s Council of 100.

 Douglas Smith has spent the last 25 years serving at the highest levels of government in national security and the private sector and is a serial entrepreneur having helped start numerous companies.
 Douglas is currently a Managing Director for Kent Strategies, a strategic consulting firm, where Douglas leads the firm’s engagements with national security work and international governments.
 Smith brings to Kent over two decades of global experience in government relations, business development, communications, coalition building, public policy, and creating and managing public-private partnerships among Federal, State and local governments, and private industry.
 He has managed large-scale special projects and initiatives both within and outside of government.

 Prior to joining Kent Strategies, Douglas was the Executive Vice President and General Manager for MWW PR, a leading international public relations and new media firm where he managed the Washington, DC office and was the primary client engagement manager for some of MWW’s most iconic Fortune 100 clients.